smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/activitybasiccommunications.rst

 Routes with ``BaseRoutableRosActivity``
 --------------------

-The simplest way to use a route is to base your Activity on the ``BaseRoutableRosActivity`` Supported Activity class.
+The simplest way to use a route is to base your Activity on the ``BaseRoutableActivity`` Supported Activity class.

-To read from the route, implement the ``onNewInputJson`` method.
+To read from the route, implement the ``onNewInputMessage`` method.
 This method has two arguments, one which gives the local name of the channel which received the message, and the second which gives the map of name/value pairs from the message.